-If you have been invited to publish with us or if you are a lawyer, law firm or legal professional and if you want to share high quality legal intelligence, including useful legal knowledge and news, to wide audiences whether for the purpose of content marketing for your law firms or lawyers, or for academic purposes or otherwise, here are some of the key things you should consider before submitting your post(s) for review by our moderators.
+If you have been invited to publish with us and/or if you are a lawyer, law firm or legal professional and you want to share high quality legal intelligence, including useful legal knowledge and news, to wide audiences whether for the purpose of content marketing for your law firms or lawyers, or for academic purposes or otherwise, here are some of the key things you should consider before submitting your post(s) for review by our moderators.

 Why Should You Blawg Here?

 There are many reasons why you would want to publish with us:-

 - Get promoted on an established legal blogging website.
 Based in the UK, our reach is global and we want to make your content work as hard as it can for you.